ModernizationDigital/playbook-3/_playbook/containers-saas-choose.md

 #### Key Questions:
 <details open>
 <summary>1.
 What are the benefits you expect to get from the intended saas model?</summary>
 <p>Detail the benefits you expect to get from your saas.
-What are the must-haves and nice-to-haves? [maybe create this so the user can input this and print or save as pdf]</p>
+What are the must-haves and nice-to-haves? [maybe create this so the user can input this and print or save as pdf]
 <table>
   <tr>
     <td>Must Haves</td>